Huang-Tsu/my_.vimrc/README.md

-# my_.vimrc
-> This is my vimrc.
-> Feel free to use this .vimrc file.
+# Feel free to use this .vimrc file.